What is a Bunion?

 1. Genetics - Most podiatrists will agree that the main cause of bunions is genetics.
 Your bunion could be an inherited structural foot defect.
 Genetics bestow us with certain foot bone shapes, and this is the most prevalent cause of bunion formation in sufferers.
 Blame your grandparents!

 2. Biomechanics - Faults with your feet’s biomechanics, such as over-pronation or flexible joints, can cause bunions.
-When the body overloads the bones in your feet, the normal distribution of weight through the first metatarsal into the big toe is disrupted, putting stress on the joint and in some cases leading to bunion formation.
+When the body overloads the bones in your feet, the normal distribution of weight through the first metatarsal into the big toe is disrupted.
+This puts stress on the joint and in some cases leads to bunion formation.
 In Sole Bliss closed-back shoes, a small memory foam pillow (known as the superior arch support) keeps your feet in the right position and protects against this inward rolling of the foot.

 3. Pregnancy - Pregnancy can lead to new arrivals – and we don’t just mean babies!
 The hormone Relaxin is responsible for loosening up the ligaments of the pelvic bones during childbirth.
 In some cases, Relaxin also affects the ligaments around the bones in your feet.
 When your ligaments become looser, there is a greater tendency for your bones to move away from their original position, which can lead to the formation of a bunion or the widening of the foot.

-4. Chronic Obesity - Just like during pregnancy, obesity adds exaggerated stress to the structure of your feet due to the additional weight of the body, and often results in pronation, a cause of bunions.
+4. Chronic Obesity - Just like during pregnancy, obesity adds exaggerated stress to the structure of your feet due to the additional weight of the body, and often results in pronation (the inward rolling of the foot).
+This is another cause of bunions.

 5. Medical Conditions - Some conditions associated with loose ligaments and joints might increase the chance of developing bunions.
 Some examples of medical conditions which cause bunions are Marfan Syndrome, Rheumatoid Arthritis and Psoriatic Arthritis.
 All Sole Bliss shoes are designed with a deep and wide toe-box which accommodates feet affected by these conditions, as well as obesity and pregnancy.